-How can I set up a RDz help system when a proxy is involved?
+How to set up an RDz help system with a proxy

 On the Network Connections page, enter your proxy server information.

 Active Provider - Specifies the settings profile to be used when opening connections as follows:

 - Direct provider, all of the connections are opened without using a proxy server

 - Manual setting, the settings that are defined in the help WAR file are used

 - Native provider, the settings that were discovered in the operating system are used. (only available on some platforms)